alexanders-dream/MarketingAI/README.md

 ### Step 1: Business Context Setup
 1. **Access the application** at `http://localhost:8501`
 2. **Create a new project** or select an existing one
-3. **Upload business documents** (PDF, DOCX, TXT, MD) for context
+3. **Upload business documents** (PDF, DOCX, TXT, MD)
-4. **Fill in business details:**
+4. **Auto-Extract Context:** Use the "Extract from Documents" feature to automatically populate:
    - Company name and brand description
-   - Industry and target audience
+   - Products/services and target audience
-   - Products/services and marketing goals
-   - Existing content and SEO keywords
+   - Marketing goals and competitive advantages
+5. **Refine details:** Manually adjust extracted keywords and SEO tags

 ### Step 2: Market Intelligence
-1. **Run market analysis** with optional web scraping
+1. **Run market analysis** with autonomous agentic research
+2. **Action/Reflection Loop:** Watch as the Research Evaluator identifies gaps and executes targeted follow-up queries
-2. **Review comprehensive insights:**
+3. **Review comprehensive insights:**
+   - Detailed Executive Summaries with strategic implications
-   - Competitive landscape analysis
+   - Competitive landscape analysis and positioning matrices
-   - Market trends and opportunities
+   - Market trends and growth opportunities with industry data
-   - Target audience segmentation
+   - Target audience segmentation and behavioral profiling
-   - Growth projections and sizing
-3. **Explore interactive dashboards** with charts and visualizations
+4. **Explore interactive dashboards** with charts and visualizations

 ### Step 3: Content Generation
 1. **Select content type** from available marketing tasks